Adding a Real Time Clock to your Raspberry Pi

 When you switch on your PC or Mac, do you have to change its time?
 Highly unlikely!
 Do you have to on your Raspberry Pi?
 Possibly.

-Each time your Raspberry Pi boots it connects to what is called an NTP - Network Time Protocol - server and asks it the time.
-But what happens if your Pi is not connected to the internet?
-You're out of luck (or is that time?).
+Each time your Raspberry Pi boots, if it has an internet connection, it connects to what is called an NTP server (Network Time Protocol), and asks it for the current, up-to-date the time - but what happens if your Pi is not connected to the internet?
 Your Pi has no way of knowing what time it is.

-The RTC board uses what is known as the I2C (pronounced 'eye squared see') protocol to communicate between itself and the Raspberry Pi.
-The I2C allows the Raspberry Pi to communicate with a lot of different devices at the same time that are also connected to the same I2C pins on the Raspberry Pi.
+The RTC board uses what is known as the I2C (pronounced 'eye squared see') protocol to communicate with the Raspberry Pi.
+I2C allows the Raspberry Pi to communicate with a lot of different devices at the same time that are also connected to the same I2C pins on the Raspberry Pi.

 It is always best to turn your Raspberry Pi off before plugging anything onto the GPIO pins.
-Always do this using the sudo halt or sudo shutdown -h now commands.
+Always do this using sudo halt or the power off commands from the desktop.

-Now plug the board onto your Raspberry Pi GPIO pins on the inside corner with the RTC board pointing inwards, as shown below.
+Once your Raspberry Pi is turned off, plug the board onto your GPIO pins on the inside corner with the RTC board pointing inwards, as shown below:

 Setting up the RTC